KBi1/SQL-Code/README.md

 # SQL-Code
+Got it!
+Here's the explanation using UK English.

 ### What is SQL in Simple Terms?

 **SQL (Structured Query Language)** is a programming language used to manage and interact with databases.
 It allows you to perform various tasks such as retrieving, inserting, updating, and deleting data in a database.
-SQL is a standard language used by most database systems like MySQL, PostgreSQL, SQL Server, and Oracle.
+SQL is the standard language used by most database systems like MySQL, PostgreSQL, SQL Server, and Oracle.

 In simple terms:
 - SQL helps you communicate with the database to perform operations.